 Kittens go through a lot of changes very soon after they're born.
 The first few weeks of their lives are full of new sights and sounds, and by the time they reach six weeks of age, they are almost ready to leave their mothers.
 But that doesn't mean the growing, changing, and learning comes to a halt.
-Between the ages of six and twelve weeks of age there are still several big milestones that a kitten needs to pass.
+Between the ages of six and 12 weeks of age, there are still several big milestones that a kitten needs to pass.

-- A kitten's eyes and ears have opened several weeks ago, but at six weeks of age the eyes will still be blue.
-Hearing and vision are fully developed, and over the next couple of weeks the eye color will slowly change to be the final adult eye color.
+- A kitten's eyes and ears have opened several weeks ago, but at six weeks of age, the eyes will still be blue.
+Hearing and vision are fully developed, and over the next couple of weeks, the eye color will slowly change to be the final adult eye color.

 - Until about six weeks of age, a kitten will need supplemental heat to stay warm.
-Once it is about a month and a half old it will no longer need a heating pad, heat light, or other heat source that it was relying on.
+Once it is about a month and a half old it will no longer need a heating pad, heat light, or another heat source that it was relying on.
 As long as the kitten is in a room temperature environment, it will be perfectly fine since it will be able to self-regulate its body temperature.

 - If you have a male kitten, its testicles will drop and be palpable at about seven to eight weeks of age.

 Between six and 12 weeks of age, a kitten is very active and social.
 It won't sleep quite as much as it did as a newborn, but it will still spend more than half the day napping.
 A kitten will start playing with its littermates, explore its surroundings, and its personality will start to develop.
 This time is extremely important for developing your kitten's social skills.
 If a kitten doesn't have the opportunities to learn right from wrong through playing and discipline from its mother and littermates, then it may have difficulty as an adult.
 Social skills may suffer in kittens who were not properly socialized or they could even develop aggression issues.